kategolden/kategolden.oldwebsite/resume.md

 layout: default
 title: Resume
 ---
-Current as of July 2016
+Current as of July 2016.
+See clips in links.

 # Skills